indrajitp/apigee-nodejs-scripts/README.md

 ### To export API Proxies that are deployed in a given environment
 - Execute `node exportDeployedProxies.js`
 - Provide your Apigee org, env, username, password, directory to export the proxies

+### To export Sharedflows that are deployed in a given environment
+- Execute `node exportDeployedSharedFlows.js`
+- Provide your Apigee org, env, username, password, directory to export the proxies